 These CX tools survey customers, collect insights, and manage data in a way that makes it actionable.
-For instance, a digital product design platform, InVision, uses NPS surveys to collect feedback about product usability and makes feature enhancements based on that feedback.
+For instance, Pagely, the company that invented Managed WordPress Hosting, uses NPS software to listen to their customers and build out engineering and product roadmaps based on that feedback.

 Similarly, Tuft & Needle surveyed customers and discovered that they needed to improve mattress firmness.
-After doing this, their CX scores increased.
+After doing using our experience management software, their CX scores increased.
 They also unearthed some unexpected feedback that led to another major product enhancement: most of their customers unpackaged their mattresses in the living room before carrying it to their bedroom.

 Customers, although generally satisfied with the mattress itself, expressed the need for some larger, stronger handles.
 Again, Tuft & Needle made this change, and again CX scores and product reviews improved.

 Customer experience trend #5: Making CX your brand differentiator

 What is your brand’s biggest differentiator?
 Is it the products or services you sell?
 The price at which these products are sold?
 Is it your brand’s look, feel, and packaging?

 Traditionally, many of the aforementioned activities are driven by marketing teams as attempts to make their businesses stand out among competitors.
 For 2020 and beyond, it is predicted that customer experience will overtake both product attributes and price as the number one way companies will differentiate themselves from the competition.

 Marketers are taking note.
 Brands who already prioritize customer experience are outpacing competitors, retaining customers, and increasing revenue.
 For example:

 - Increasing customer retention rates by 5% increases profits anywhere from 25% to 95%.